alachins/raisd/README.md

     The basic execution mode does NOT require any FREE input parameters.

 In addition to the run name ("-n", used to name the output files accordingly) and the path to the input file ("-I") containing SNP data, the region length ("-L") is required only when simulated data are processed, i.e., ms files.
 The region length, which is required for calculating the μ statistic is extracted from the input file prior to processing when VCF files are analyzed.

+The following command lines provide two examples of command lines for processing ms and VCF files.

+Hudson's ms format

+    $ ./RAiSD -n ms_run -I input_file.ms -L 1000000

+VCF format

+    $ ./RAiSD -n vcf_run -I input_file.vcf

 Optional Input Parameters